 The theme of Attracting Talent is one of the fundamental pillars of Vale's commitment to the development of the communities in which it operates, particularly in the regions of Pará and Maranhão.
 In 2024, for the second time in a row, the Trainee Program was designed and implemented with a focus on developing local professionals in these regions, in line with Vale's ambition to promote the growth of communities in the territories where it operates.

-Also throughout 2024, Vale structured an attractiveness plan that includes various affirmative disclosure actions, the development of market intelligence and proactive mapping of regional talent, with the aim of increasing the visibility and hiring of local professionals for the opportunities generated by the business.
-Based on this attractiveness plan, more than 8,000 vacancies have been filled in Brazil for people at secondary, technical and higher education levels, in 54 municipalities spread over 9 states.
+Also throughout 2025, Vale structured an attractiveness plan that includes various affirmative disclosure actions, the development of market intelligence and proactive mapping of regional talent, with the aim of increasing the visibility and hiring of local professionals for the opportunities generated by the business.
+Based on this attractiveness plan, there were more than 9,000 vacancies filled by people of medium, technical and higher levels, from 25 states and different cities in Brazil.

 Vale's Archive